-See our DMP suggestions for the permission and data management of animals' data through the project.
-For research data sharing: This project will not produce sensitive human personal data and will not necessitate specific limitation for data sharing.
+For research data sharing: This project will not produce sensitive human personal data and will not necessitate specific limitations on data sharing.

-If human personal data
+If human sensitive data

-Encoding/anonymization of data; gain approval by ethics committees; formal consent agreements:

-Supplement the 3 following points based on your situation.
-If you plan to consult the CRC, VDE or VitalIF for correct encoding/anonymisation of your data you should mention it in your DMP and ask SNSF for cost coverage (refer to the info above).
+Encoding/de-idenfication / anonymization of data; gain approval by ethics committees; formal consent agreements: Manage the above three title points according to your situation.
+If you plan to consult the CRC, VDE or VitalIT for correct encoding/de-identification /anonymization of your data you should mention it in your DMP and ask the SNSF for cost coverage (refer to the information above).

-For research data sharing: If some data cannot be shared publicly because they are bound by legal, ethical or confidentiality you should explain their specific constraints (refer to the info above).
+For research data sharing: If some data cannot be shared publicly because they are bound by legal, ethical or confidentiality criteria, you should explain their specific constraints (refer to the information above).
 Data privacy for sensitive information related to personal and private information will be handled carefully by our service.
-Indeed, our service will divulgate and provide open-access to human sensitive data only after the explicit consent of the individuals as well as privacy protection through proper data anonymization.
-We will ensure that shared data do not contain information which identifies, or which can be used in conjunction with other publicly available information to personally identify, any individual following DRYAD's recommendations.
+Indeed, our service will divulgate and provide openaccess to sensitive human data only after receiving explicit consent of the individuals as well as assuring privacy protection through proper data anonymization.
+We will ensure that shared data do not contain information that identifies, or that used in conjunction with other publicly available information to personally identify an individual, following DRYAD's recommendations.